nats-io/nats-architecture-and-design/adr/ADR-11.md

-For the case of fetching a single message, it is possible to optimize things by making the first fetch request as a no wait request instead and by preparing a new style like request/response handler.
+For the case of fetching a single message, it is possible to optimize things by making the first fetch request as a no wait request instead and by preparing a new style like request/response handler using a wildcard subscription.
+This will result in less chatty protocol and also works better with topologies where JetStream is running as a leafnode on the edge.

 ```shell
 SUB _INBOX.miOJjN58koGhobmCGCWKJz.*  2